simeononsecurity/docker-ffmpeg-mp4-folder/README.md

 # MP4 Streamer for Twitch, YouTube, and Kick

-This Docker container allows you to stream MP4 files directly to Twitch.tv, YouTube, and Kick (or a similar platform) using `ffmpeg`.
+This Docker container allows you to stream MP4 and MKV files directly to Twitch.tv, YouTube, and Kick (or a similar platform) using `ffmpeg`.
 It supports streaming the files in the specified directory once or looping indefinitely.

 ## Usage